EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 Complete the following steps to Log in to your EOSIO Testnet account

-1. Click on the following link to open the EOSIO Testnet website [EOSIO Testnet - Block.one's official EOSIO Testnet](https://https://testnet.eos.io/ "block.one testnet")
+1. Click on the following link to open the EOSIO Testnet website [Block.one's official EOSIO Testnet](https://https://testnet.eos.io/ "block.one testnet")
 2. Use your credentials to login

 The login process creates an EOSIO Testnet account.
 This game needs two EOSIO Testnet accounts, one for the host and one for the challenger.